ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 *  Restarting services
    Exceptions to these activities include managing the shared storage file shares from the {{site.data.keyword.slportal}}.
 Such activities include: ordering, deleting (which might impact data stores if mounted), authorizing, and mounting shared storage file shares.
    {:important}

+## Support and Services fee
+{: #vc_vcenterserveroverview-support-services-fee}

+VMware vCenter Server instances include a Support and Services fee that is charged per {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short_sing}}.
+This fee covers support from the {{site.data.keyword.vmwaresolutions_short}} DevOps and Level 2 Support teams for any issues pertaining to:

+* Automation in the platform
+* VMware products included in the solution

 ## Related links
 {: #vc_vcenterserveroverview-related}